-A S the explosive increase in the number of sensors in physical environments, collecting data from the widely deployed sensors has become a critical issue to Internet of Things (IoT) [1-3] and terrestrial-satellite networks [4] etc. In order to collect the data in physical environment, sensor devices are distributed to collect the traffic demand, environment information etc., and put these information into data blocks for further processing.
+S THERE is an explosive increase in the number of sensors in physical environments, collecting data from the widely deployed sensors has become a critical issue to Internet of Things (IoT) [1]-[3], terrestrial-satellite networks [4], etc. In order to collect the data in the physical environment, sensor devices are distributed to collect the traffic demand, environment information, etc., and put these information into data blocks for further processing.
 However, considering the practical environment constraints, it is infeasible for sensors to directly communicate with base stations (BSs), e.g., in rural or mountain areas.
-Fortunately, unmanned aerial vehicle (UAV) [1, 5-11] provides an effective approach to collect sensor data, where UAV can act as a mobile base station (BS) in the air.
+Fortunately, the unmanned aerial vehicle (UAV) [1], [5]-[11] provides an effective approach to collect sensor data, where UAV can act as a mobile BS in the air.

-Several existing works [12-14] have discussed the typical application scenarios of UAV assisted wireless networks.
-In general, the applications of UAV in data collection can be categorized into on-line UAV relay between BS and sensors and the off-line UAV collection of sensor data.
-For the former type of applications, UAV will be the mobile relay to enhance the received signal strength from sensors to BS in real time [6, 15, 16].
+Several existing works [12]-[14] have discussed the typical application scenarios of UAV-assisted wireless networks.
+In general, the applications of UAV in data collection can be categorized into online UAV relay between BS and sensors and the offline UAV collection of sensor data.
+For the former type of applications, UAV will be the mobile relay to enhance the received signal strength from sensors to BS in real time [6], [15], [16].
 For the latter type, the delay should be insensitive for sensor data, and sensors can temporarily cache the detected data as files for transmitting to UAV.
-In particular, the latter type of applications can be leveraged in many scenarios such as geoenvironmental detection, record transaction in IoT, etc.
+In particular, the latter type of applications can be leveraged in many scenarios, such as geoenvironmental detection, record transaction in IoT, etc.

-In this work, we focus on the latter one, i.e. UAV based off-line data collection.
+In this work, we focus on the latter one, i.e., UAV-based offline data collection.
 This scenario has been studied from different aspects to improve the performance of data collection.
-Zhan et. al. in [17] jointly optimize the wakeup schedule of sensors and UAV trajectory to minimize the energy consumption of sensors.
-Gong et. al. in [18] study the flight time minimization problem for completing the UAV based data collection mission in an one-dimensional sensor network.
+Zhan et al. [17] jointly optimized the wakeup schedule of sensors and UAV trajectory to minimize the energy consumption of sensors.
+Gong et al. [18] studied the flight time minimization problem for completing the UAV-based data collection mission in a 1-D sensor network.
 In practice, UAV does not have the global channel state information between sensors and UAV.
 In addition, the computation as well as the battery capacity of UAV require low-complexity solutions without consuming a heavy computational burden.
 Machine learning has been recognized as an effective method to plan the route of UAV.
-Some works have explored the performance gain brought by machine learning in UAV assisted wireless networks.
-Zhao et. al. in [19] propose an improved Q-learning method [20-22] to achieve UAV navigation and obstacle avoidance.
-Wu et. al. in [23] propose a directionaware Q-learning algorithm to locate the illegal radio station by UAV.
-Bayerlein et. al. in [24] study the throughput maximization problem in UAV based data collection.
-However, the aforementioned works do not consider the energy-efficiency of UAV, which may lead to a significant power consumption, and therefore affect the flight time for data collection.
+Some works have explored the performance gain brought by machine learning in UAV-assisted wireless networks.
+Yijing et al. [19] proposed an improved Q-learning method [20]-[22] to achieve UAV navigation and obstacle avoidance.
+Wu [23] proposed a direction-aware Q-learning algorithm to locate the illegal radio station by UAV.
+Bayerlein et al. [24] studied the throughput maximization problem in UAV-based data collection.
+However, the aforementioned works do not consider the energy efficiency of UAV, which may lead to a significant power consumption, and therefore, affect the flight time for data collection.